 14. I Don’t Know Whether to Slit My Wrists

-or Leave Them Long
+Or Leave Them Long

-In a building unit in Mexico City, two neighbor couples, one fixed marriage Catholic and the other Jewish that cannot have babies.
-They will talk about their differences when a new neighbor arrives and invites them for dinner.
-He’s a handsome soccer player who is recovering from an injury.
-Even they are together, all of them are immersed in terrible loneliness.
-Two gunshots are heard, the mystery starts with the suspicion of a crime scene.
+(MexMéxico 2013In a building in MexMéxicoty, two neighboring couples, one Catholic in a fixed marriage and the other Jewish and unable to have children, discuss their differences when a new neighbor arrives and invites them to dinner.
+He’s a handsome soccer player recovering from an injury.
+Even together, they are immersed in terrible loneliness.
+Two gunshots are heard, and the mystery begins with the suspicion of a crime scene.
 Comedy and drama with musical tones make an excellent Mexican melodrama.
-Similar in tone to one of an earlier box office hit: “Sex, Shame and Tears/Sexo, Pudor y lágrimas.”It was a big hit in Mexico, hoping to be seen in the US theaters, it may have the same luck of many movies of this country that go straight to DVD.
-Now, try to read out loud the title of the film in Spanish: “No se si cortarme las venas o dejármelas largas.”
+Similar in tone to one of an earlier box office hit: “Sex, Shame and Tears/Sexo, Pudor y lágrimas.”
+It was a big hit in Mexico, hoping to be seen in US theaters, it may have the same fate as many movies from this country that go straight to DVD.
+Now, try to read the title of the film out loud in Spanish: “No se si cortarme las venas o dejármelas largas.”

 15. Cold Eyes